paul-hammant/tbd/content/deciding-factors/index.md

 Older versions of ClearCase and PVCS Dimensions would be 30 minutes for the former and 45 minutes for the latter.
 Double that if two team-mates were simultaneously trying to do the update/pull/sync operation.
-In that configuration, it was complete impossible for teams to choose to do trunk based development.
+In that configuration, it was completely impossible for teams to choose to do trunk based development.

 ## Binaries in the Repo?